 The answer by most businesses and organizations seems to be NO!
-Believe it or not, a phenomenal 98% of homepages from one million popular websites failed to meet legal accessibility standards when surveyed by WebAIM in 2019.
-WebAim is a leading organization, who seek multifaceted partnerships with organizations seeking to foster an internal culture of accessible design and development.
+Believe it or not, a phenomenal 98% of homepages from one million popular websites failed to meet legal accessibility standards when surveyed by WebAIM.
+WebAim is a leading organization that seeks multifaceted partnerships with organizations aiming to foster an internal culture of accessible design and development.

 So with all of the above in mind, we would strongly recommend protecting your business that you ensure that you are making efforts to make your web presence and apps accessible.
 To assist we are offering a free accessibility report on your existing website.

 Get in touch as we are happy to work with you to protect your online business, feel free to get in touch with Keith Gutu.

 Subscribe and stay up to date with the latest industry insights, receive great tips and how-to's, through our monthly newsletter.